HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/stepup_auth/enabling_stepup_auth/remme_prop.md

     Use this property to specify whether a user who presents a valid **Remember me cookie** should be logged in to the protected portal area.
 If this option is enabled, the user is not asked to provide any other proof of identity to enter the protected portal area.
 If the requested resource has a higher authentication level requirement, then extra proof of identity is required.

+    !!!note
-    **Note:** To prevent an insecure portal setup, this option is disregarded if step-up authentication is disabled.
+        To prevent an insecure portal setup, this option is disregarded if step-up authentication is disabled.
 As a result, logging in to a protected portal area with a **Remember me cookie** is only allowed with an active step-up authentication engine, which forces a higher authentication level.

     Default: false